BuidlGuidl/oracle-challenge/README.md

 * 🏗️ It should create a new `EventAssertion` struct with relevant properties set - see if you can figure it out

 * 🗂️ That struct should be stored in the `assertions` mapping.
-You can use `nextAssertionId` but don't forget to increment it!
+You can use `nextAssertionId` but don't forget to increment it afterwards!

 * 📣 It should emit the `EventAsserted` event